 Why ALISI project

-The ALISI is administered by the Institute of Scientific Instruments of the ASCR, v.v.i.
-(ISI) which belongs among the leading national R&D institutions for more than fifty years.
+of the ASCR, v.v.i.
+(ISI) which belongs among the leading national R&D

 ISI was established in 1957 as an institution going on in the activities of Developmental workshop of the Czechoslovak Academy of Sciences (CSAS) and providing instrumentation for the institutes of CSAS.
 ISI focused mainly on electron optics and microscopy, nuclear magnetic resonance, infrared spectroscopy and, after the invention of lasers, also on quantum generators of light.
 From the very beginning, it has ranked among the forefront institutions in its field.